baogegeJiang/Array-assisted-Phase-Picker/README.md

 As we developed this program in our research, it also contains many other functions.  if not needed, you can ignore the other part.
 Any way, the reorgainizing work is going on and we would try to give a better way to use for users who need this kind of functions.

 ##1、Improved phaseNet and array strategy

-needed package:
+needed package: numpy, obspy, h5py, scipy,matplotlib, openpyxl, tensorflow-gpu, basemap, netCDF4, lxml, pykml,pycpt
 phaseNet is based on ZhuW‘s paper and we adopted it for continuous waveform. the array strategy is based on Jiang Y and Ning J's papaer.
 As we provide some pre-trained model, you can directly use our program on your data.
 in general, you need to provide the following things before runing our program:
 (1) station information list file: